Dark-Kernel/hugo-term/content/post/firefox-custom-new-tab-file.md

 ---
 Title: Set custom HTML file as a new tab in Firefox
 Published: 2023-07-24 16:21:22
-Author: Sumit Patel
+Author: "Sumit Patel"
-Layout: blog
+Tags: ["Firefox", "Pywal"]
-Tag: firefox, html
+Description: "Setting up firefox custom new/home tab using pywal and starttree.py"
 ---

-You might want to set up your custom HTML page which contains all the links which you want to access frequently or might want to use [StartTree](https://github.com/Paul-Houser/StartTree) and something like that. [--more--]
+You might want to set up your custom HTML page which contains all the links which you want to access frequently or might want to use [StartTree](https://github.com/Paul-Houser/StartTree) and something like that.

 We will be using AutoConfig, which is used to set and lock preferences that are not covered by group policy, This requires an autoconfig.js file in the "defaults/pref" folder where the channel-prefs.js file is located that specifies to use autoconfig.cfg.